It’s Time to Break Free from Netanyahu

 So if the partnership is not essential, we must consider the pros and cons.
 The pros of a partnership with Israel are, as mentioned before, intelligence on US adversaries and a regional military ally.

 And even if you look past your own self-interest, I’ll ask you this: If the U.S. government functions as a financier for the Israeli state—and is therefore complicit in genocide—what moral standing does the US have left?
-None.
 If our representatives prioritize lobby money over fundamental human ethics, we have sacrificed the very morality that makes America exceptional.

 The cons outweigh the pros.